How to Use Social Media for Crisis Communications and Emergency Management

 Context shifts rapidly in a crisis, and brands (especially ones who already worry about brand safety) are right to wonder if, for instance, “finger-lickin good” is an appropriate thing to be saying in the middle of a pandemic.
 At best, you might seem tone-deaf, at worst, inappropriate messaging could endanger lives.

-If you’re using a social media scheduler, you’ll want to unschedule upcoming posts.
+If you’re using a social media scheduler, you’ll want to press pause on any upcoming posts.
 Have faith that all the hard work that went into your perfect National Donut Day post isn’t wasted, it’s just postponed.

 2. Have a social media policy in place